-It is acceptable pattern for them, get it.

-Therefore, grammatical does not refers to what I think is right, grammatical also refers to acceptable patterns and then there are overlaps between grammaticality and acceptability, which we will get to some other time, okay.
-Along with the paper from Ray Jakendoff, which you should read which is a nice reading you should be done, so very interesting reading as well.
+Professor: Because it is an acceptable pattern for them, get it.
+Therefore, grammatical does not refer to what I think is right, grammatical also refers to acceptable patterns and then there are overlaps between grammaticality and acceptability which we will get to some other time, okay, along with the paper from Ray Jackenduff which you should read, which is a nice reading, it should be done, it is very interesting reading as well you would not stop reading it if you are interested in looking at how development takes place.

-You will not stop reading if you are interested in looking at how development takes place.
-I will also send you the book that has these things in it, Liliane Haegeman's book on government and binding theory, which is about principles and parameters, okay.
-I did not find it in the library website and if it is available, it was showing one copy, but it must be somewhere and I will I will send you the electronic copy.
+I will also send you the book that has these things in it, Liliane Haegeman's book on government and binding theory which is about principles and parameters.
+I did not find it on the library website and if it is available it was showing one copy but it must be somewhere and I will send you the electronic copy, please keep that copy and not only just keep that, keep reading that as well.